thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 input scheme we came up with:

-Walk up to NPC and press Spacebar: Initiate Conversation When in conversation, press C to show next text in a conversation.
+Walk up to NPC and press Spacebar: Initiate Conversation

+When in conversation, press C to show next text in a conversation.

-When in conversation, click Left UI Button with mouse: Make choice 1 in conversation When in conversation, click Right UI Button with mouse: Make choice 2 in conversation
+When in conversation, click Left UI Button with mouse: Make choice 1 in conversation

+When in conversation, click Right UI Button with mouse: Make choice 2 in conversation

+The logic for looking for input in conversations is found [here](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/master/Delivering-Consequences-Game/Assets/Scripts/PlayerConversation.cs).

 Since C and Spacebar are very close to the WASD buttons, it seemed to make sense to use these to move the conversation along.
 Since our input scheme is so simple